-This customized 3-day training course will certify that you are are qualified to safely and effectively work on variable frequency drive (VFD) installations and motor control circuits.
-It is 90% hands-on and will give your staff the knowledge and skills to troubleshoot electric motors, motor control systems, troubleshoot and program a variety of VFD’s.
-This hands-on course is taught in our laboratory – a full-size highway trailer that has been customized for this training and can be brought to your facility.
+This online 3-day training course will give you the comprehensive knowledge and understanding to safely and effectively work on motor control circuits and VFD installations.
+Real World Simulation based, it will give your staff the knowledge and skills to troubleshoot motors, motor control systems, troubleshoot and program a variety of VFD’s.

-There are four custom designed hydraulic systems built into our lab to teach attendees how to program constant and variable torque loads with the capability to measure pressure, flow, overload each system and cavitate the pumps.
+Hydraulics are also included and we teach your workers how to program constant and variable torque loads with the capability to measure pressure, flow, overload each system and cavitate the pumps.

-Special attention is provided to the deadliness of VFD’s and how to work with them safely.
+Special attention is also provided to the dangers of VFD’s and how to work with them safely

 Who should attend: